cachapa/sql_crdt/README.md

 `sql_crdt` is based on [crdt](https://github.com/cachapa/crdt) and the learnings from [Libra](https://libra-app.eu), [StoryArk](https://storyark.eu) and [tudo](https://github.com/cachapa/tudo).

-This package is is abstract and implements the base functionality for CRDTs backed by a relational database.
+This package is abstract and implements the base functionality for CRDTs backed by a relational database.
 Check [sqlite_crdt](https://github.com/cachapa/sqlite_crdt.git) and [postgres_crdt](https://github.com/cachapa/postgres_crdt.git) for usable implementations.

 See also [tudo](https://github.com/cachapa/tudo) for a real-world FOSS implementation.